“No Good” cover by Hidden Citizens feat. Rånya

 “Less than you, I’m sure,” she said, panic leaping in her throat.

 She’d never wanted to say yes to Lord Rath.
 Never wanted to help the Locusts.
 But what choice did she have, when they offered her more than she could have ever earned in her entire lifetime?
 When she could have wrought some kind of revenge on him?
-She had agreed to the deal in anger, yet here, at the end of the world, with the dust of Korlon smugglers clinging to her jacket sleeves, was it worth it?
+She had agreed to the deal in anger, yet here, at the end of the world, with the dust of Korlon corpses clinging to her jacket sleeves, was it worth it?

 He was calculating the exact three moves it would take to disarm her, but she had already done those numbers—and others—in her head.
 And the Locusts’ behavior when the Admiralty fleet first arrived implied they didn’t know a full assault was coming.